- See You In Hell" – A Blazing NWOBHM Classic Forged in Fire and Fury

 "See You in Hell" Black Colour RCA Victor Record Label Details: Ebony RCA Victor NFL1-8038 ℗ 1984 Ebony Music Sound Copyright

-Grim Reaper's 1985 release "Fear No Evil" is a heavy metal classic that showcases the band's hard-edged sound and powerful vocals.
-The album, released on Ebony Records, features ten tracks that solidify Grim Reaper's status as a force to be reckoned with in the metal genre.
+Grim Reaper's 1985 release "Fear No Evil" is a heavy metal classic showcasing the band's hard-edged sound and powerful vocals.
+Originally released on Ebony Records, this album cemented Grim Reaper's status in the metal genre.
+The 2013 Steamhammer reissue on red vinyl brought new life to this NWOBHM gem, reflecting the band's raw energy and dynamic performance.

 Produced by Max Norman, a man who knew his way around a metal mix (having worked with Ozzy Osbourne), "See You In Hell" was a sonic upgrade from the raw debut.
 Recorded at the legendary Rockfield Studios in Wales (where Queen laid down "Bohemian Rhapsody"), the album had a crisper sound,